sdjrice/msgobs/README.md

 Tested in Chrome, Safari, Firefox and Internet Explorer (Edge) only.

 *Note: I have not had the opportunity to test the script with other institutions' Canvas instance.
-You may encounter issues, but I'm happy to offer advice: srice@scc.wa.edu.au*
+You may encounter some issues :( but I'm happy to offer advice :) srice@scc.wa.edu.au*

 *I highly recommend that you test the script on your Canvas test instance prior to putting it into wide use.
 Check the Inbox -> Sent Items to see that everything is working as intended.*